Alcohol

 For related content on alcohol availability by region, see also:

-• Australia was above the OECD average for litres per capita of alcohol available for consumption by people aged 15 and over, at 9.5 compared with 8.4 litres per capita in 2021 (OECD 2022).
+In 2021, Australia was above the OECD average for litres per capita of alcohol available for consumption by people aged 15 and over (10.1 compared with 8.4 litres per capita) (OECD 2022).
+It should be noted the OECD report has yet to be updated with the latest available Australian data.

 This figure shows a decrease in the per capita consumption of pure alcohol in litres from 1968 to 2018.
 In 2018, there were 9.51 litres of pure alcohol available for consumption per person aged 15 years and over, a trend that has remained stable since 2017 (9.48 litres) and a decrease from 10.78 litres in 1968.
 The per capita consumption of wine and spirits/ready to drinks consumed in litres has increased from 1968 to 2018, while the per capita consumption of beer has decreased.